 – Cultural Psychology is offered each summer term,

-– Advertising Perception and Interpretation is offered biennially.
+– Perception and Interpretation of Advertisements is offered biennially.

 Sporadically, the Cultural Psychology Colloquium takes place, as a platform for guest lectures, students‘ thesis presentation, research meetings, and complementary lessons.

 Learning in the Fields

 Encountering „the real world out there“ is a didactical must for effective learning.
 Therefore, excursions play an important role in S.A.C.S.-related teaching.
 Some excursions are part of regular classes.
 Advertising Perception and Interpretation includes a visit to the annual ADC exhibition, and once a year, Intercultural Work is combined with an excursion to Geneva, where the participants are trained in minimally invasive field encounter with indigenous peoples, and attend a UN session.
 Generally, Intercultural Work education includes a preparatory workshop, an excursion, active participation in data collection and text-based intervention projects, and field research training in a quasi-indigenous setting.